By David Fox

 Note the ‘mount point’ where your OS has mounted the NAS share.
 You can use NFS/SMB/AFP.

 B3.
-Create an archive plan, selecting as Target Storage the pool you have created and have labelled volumes into.
+Create an archive plan, selecting as Target Storage the ‘Disk Archive’ pool.
 If needed, create your own index (rather than the ‘Default – Archive’ index), and configure meta-data fields and preview generation according to your requirements.

 Indexes, previews and meta-data will be stored within P5’s index databases and ‘Clips’ folders and remain part of the P5 installation on local storage within the installation directory.
 Only the Volume folders are migrated to cloud storage.